 Chelsea (Québec) J9B 1R6

 Come and visit Gatineau Park, a natural oasis covering 361 km2 of hills and forest.
 Its rich biodiversity and proximity to downtown make it a real paradise for outdoor activities such as hiking, cycling, canoeing, and cross-country skiing.
-Must-sees include the Mackenzie King Estate, Champlain Lookout, Pink Lake and Lusk Cave.
+Must-sees include the Mackenzie King Estate, Champlain Lookout and Philippe Lake.
 Extend your visit by camping or staying in a cabin, available year round.
 Gatineau Park is managed and protected by the National Capital Commission.